kellydunn/sfdc/README.md

 ## usage

 Currently, this library only has one command, `15to18` which converts a 15 character Salesforce ID to an 18 character Salesforce ID.
 More on the difference [here](https://help.salesforce.com/apex/HTViewSolution?urlname=How-do-unique-IDs-work-in-Salesforce-1327108651310&).
-The alogrithm that creates these ids is based on
+The alogrithm that creates these ids is based on [this](http://salesforce.stackexchange.com/questions/27686/how-can-i-convert-a-15-char-id-value-into-an-18-char-id-value) Stack Exchange conversation.

 ```bash
 $ sfdc 15to18 <salesforce_id>